Last Updated on July 18, 2020 by Sagar Aryal

 - These lobules are hexagonal in outline and are formed by cubical-shaped cells, the hepatocytes, arranged in pairs of columns radiating from a central vein.

 - Between two pairs of columns of cells, there are sinusoids (blood vessels with incomplete walls) containing a mixture of blood from the tiny branches of the portal vein and hepatic artery.

 - Amongst the cells lining the sinusoids are hepatic macrophages (Kupffer cells) whose function is to ingest and destroy any foreign particles present in the blood flowing through the liver.

 - Blood drains from the sinusoids into central or centrilobular veins.
-These then join with veins from other lobules, forming larger veins, until eventually they become the hepatic veins which leave the liver and empty the inferior vena cava just below the diaphragm.
+These then join with veins from other lobules, forming larger veins, until eventually, they become the hepatic veins that leave the liver and empty the inferior vena cava just below the diaphragm.

 Functions of the liver

 - Secretion of bile.
-The hepatocytes synthesise the constituents of bile from the mixed arterial and venous blood in the sinusoids.
-These include bile salts, bile pigments and cholesterol.
+The hepatocytes synthesize the constituents of bile from the mixed arterial and venous blood in the sinusoids.
+These include bile salts, bile pigments, and cholesterol.

 - Carbohydrate metabolism.
 Conversion of glucose to glycogen in the presence of insulin, and converting liver glycogen back to glucose in the presence of glucagon.
 These changes are important regulators of the blood glucose level.

 - Fat metabolism.
 Desaturation of fat i.e. converts stored fat to a form in which it can be used by the tissues to provide energy.